msh-yi/msh-yi.github.io/content/posts/2025-03-07-low-temp-NMR.md

 ---
-title:  "A Practical Guide to in operando Low-Temperature NMR Spectroscopy"
+title:  "A Practical Guide to Operando Low-Temperature NMR Spectroscopy"
 date: 2025-03-07
 section: chemistry
-category: misc
+category: blog
 ---

 This tutorial provides a set of instructions for NMR monitoring of a live reaction at low temperature I500 instrument (Varian Unity/Inova500) with Vnmrj Version 3.2 Revision A at the Laukien-Purcell Instrumentation Center, Harvard Chemistry and Chemical Biology.
 This guide presumes basic competencies with locking, shimming, and acquiring a 1D spectrum are assumed.
 The level of detail varies throughout the tutorial, which was mostly written for this user's own reference.